ArduPilot/ardupilot_wiki/copter/source/docs/altholdmode.rst

    10% above and below mid throttle (i.e. deadband extends from 40% to 60% throttle stick position).

-AC3.1 and later allow arming and disarming in altitude hold mode.
+Copter allows arming and disarming in altitude hold mode.
 When disarming, the copter may need to rest in the landing position for a few seconds to allow the "landing checker" to verify that the copter has landed before you are able to disarm.